mkanwal-iit/Load-Forecasting/README.md

   ## Top 10 prediction errors for Random Forest based on the examples

   ![Random_Forest](Top_10_RandomForest.png)

+  The table below shows the top 10 prediction errors in descending order, highlighting the magnitude of the relative percentage error (| 100*(Ytrue - Ypred)/Ytrue |).
+The errors are not significantly large, which indicates the model is performing well.

 ### Random Forest prediction that contains all the load values for June 1-7, 2008